Drew Waters Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 18th in the league.
+- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 18th in the league.

-- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.39).
+- The Tigers' 4.46 team ERA ranks 20th among all league pitching staffs.

-- Tigers pitchers combine to rank 20th in baseball in home runs given up (112 total, 1.2 per game).
+- Tigers pitchers combine to rank 19th in baseball in home runs surrendered (112 total, 1.2 per game).

-- The Tigers are sending Skubal (0-0) out to make his third start of the season.
+- Rodriguez makes the start for the Tigers, his 14th of the season.
+He is 5-5 with a 2.70 ERA and 81 strikeouts in 76 2/3 innings pitched.

-- His last time out was on Sunday, July 9 against the Toronto Blue Jays, when the lefty went four scoreless innings while allowing two hits.
+- The left-hander last pitched on Saturday against the Seattle Mariners, when he tossed five innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.